 Interpretation of the above table is as follows:

-Lot width is measured at the building line
+Lot width is measured at the building line.

 (1) Single family units require a lot of at least 7,500 square feet.
 Two family dwellings require a lot of at least 10,000 square feet.
 Multi-Family dwellings require a minimum of 10,000 square feet of lot area, but also must meet the following requirements, whichever is greater: 2,500 square feet for each first floor unit and an additional 1,500 square feet for every unit above the first floor.